 Transfer costs from main island Viti Levu are extra.
 A bed (and meals) for an extra adults is FJ$830 a night.

 Welcome.
 Vomo provides free baby cots for infants; extra beds for older children age four to 16 are covered by their food charge (FJ$260 each a day).
-Babysitting costs FJ$15 an hour, with a day's notice required, and there's a fab free kids' club.
+Babysitting is free for four hours a day (FJ$20 an hour after) and there's a fab free kids' club.

 Vomo Island Fiji welcomes children and manages to blend them seamlessly with adult guests, without diluting the stylish feel of the hotel.